 Outreach – sales engagement

 Marketing teams have always been great at generating and nurturing leads.
 But they haven’t been so good at handing those leads over to sales and making sure they’re acted on.
-In fact, they often have little insight into whether or not reps have actually advanced inbound leads or not.
+In fact, most marketing teams often have little insight into whether or not reps have actually advanced inbound leads or not.

-Outreach is the kind of tool for team’s who are serious about sales and marketing alignment.
-It tracks your reps interactions with prospects and customers and recommends prescribed sequences of communications based on that.
-Better yet, instead of marketing logging into one system, and sales into another, both teams can use the the Outreach dashboards and tools, making sure no lead falls through the cracks.
+Outreach is the kind of tool for teams who are serious about sales and marketing alignment.
+It tracks your reps’ interactions with prospects and customers and recommends prescribed sequences of communications based on that.
+Better yet, instead of marketing logging into one system, and sales into another, both teams can use Outreach dashboards and tools, making sure no lead falls through the cracks.

 Aircall – cloud calling

-Every marketer knows that if they were given five minutes to show all new users the product and answer their questions, they’d nail their monthly recurring revenue targets.
-The problem is that setting up lots of screen shares each day is a teeth grinding process.
+Every marketer knows that if they were given five minutes to show all new users their product and answer their questions, they’d nail their monthly recurring revenue targets.
+The problem is that setting up lots of screen shares each day is a teeth-grinding process.

 Alternatives: Dialpad, Talkdesk

 Arthur Nielsen, the pioneer of data-driven marketing, used to say that “the price of light is less than the cost of darkness.”
 The point is elegantly made – it’s not a question of whether you can afford to invest in analytics, it’s a question of whether you can afford not to.
-Unfortunately, analytics are often considered as an afterthought – a method of justifying the outcomes of a marketing system, rather than a tool to fine-tune the contributing aspects of that system.
+Unfortunately, all too often that truth is only considered after the fact, with analytics tools bolted on to a martech stack afterwards rather than informing the marketing technology system as it is being built.

 Of course, half the challenge for marketers today is choosing which of the thousands of data sources to integrate into their marketing system.
 Not to worry.
-We’ve chosen a handful of tools that can be threaded throughout your marketing stack and in doing so will help give you a 360-degree view of your marketing effectiveness,
+We’ve chosen a handful of tools that can be threaded throughout your martech stack to help give you a 360-degree view of your marketing effectiveness.

 Google Analytics – web analytics

-Sure, the UI is not the prettiest and I often find myself several menus deep, caught up in a perplexing mess of filters and date ranges.
+Sure, the user interface (UI) is not the prettiest and we often find ourselves several menus deep, caught up in a perplexing mess of filters and date ranges.
 But it is a truth universally acknowledged that Google Analytics is brilliant for four reasons:

 All this provides infinite insight into your buyer personas and countless data-backed optimization opportunities.

-Combine this with a messaging product like Intercom to track visitor interactions with your Messenger all the way through the funnel and you, my friend, are in prime position to take your marketing effectiveness to the next level.
+Combine this with a customer communications platform like Intercom to track visitor interactions with your Messenger all the way through the funnel and you are in prime position to take your marketing effectiveness to the next level.
 And who doesn’t want that?

 Tableau – business intelligence

 Tableau is recognized as the cream of the crop for its visual-based data analysis.
 Its data visualization is head and shoulders above what traditional BI vendors offer.
-You can perform fairly complex data visualization in a very intuitive, drag and drop manner so your team don’t need to be fiddling around with SQL and so forth.
+You can perform fairly complex data visualization in a very intuitive, drag and drop manner so your team doesn’t waste time fiddling around with SQL.

 LeanData – lead management

-Conversions aren’t a nice, neat and organized path from point A to B. No, the conversion process is often more like a winding road of tangents, intersections and loops that involve a whole host of marketing touch-points.
+Conversions aren’t a nice, neat and organized path from point A to B. No, the conversion process is often more like a winding road of tangents, intersections and loops that involve a whole host of marketing touchpoints.
 In order to understand the real ROI of your marketing program, you need to know which individual components really moved the needle.
-Without these, it’s all too easy for marketers to investing in under-performing channels that yield poor pipeline and revenue.
+Without these, it’s all too easy for marketers to invest in under-performing marketing channels that yield poor pipeline and revenue.

-LeanData connects with your CRM to provides the most accurate, channel by channel view of campaign performance so that your team can choose how to spend money in the most effective ways possible.
+LeanData connects with your CRM tool to provide the most accurate, channel-by-channel view of campaign performance so that your team can choose how to spend money in the most effective ways possible.
 Different marketing attribution models may suit different business needs depending on the length and complexity of the buyer’s journey so LeanData features fully-customizable attribution models that can be finely tuned to your business.